Sage64/Whirled/README.md

 wanna use my shit?
-pull myclasses and add it to your classpaths
+add myclasses to your classpaths